Kingston Access Bus (KAB)

 To provide, in a safe and courteous manner, a reliable, efficient, transit service for persons having impaired mobility.

 Our service is available to residents of the City of Kingston regardless of age who, due to a physical mobility impairment, cannot use conventional transit facilities, and meet the eligibility criteria.
 It is necessary to register in order to use the service.
 For an application form, please call our office at 613-542-2512, or obtain electronically by clicking REGISTER ONLINE.
+If you do not reside in the City of Kingston please contact your local municipality regarding specialized transit services.

 Cost of Service: